Richard von Weizsäcker: Critique of party politics

 In an interview book released in 1992, midway through his second term, Weizsäcker voiced a harsh critique of the leading political parties in Germany, claiming that they took a larger role in public life than was awarded to them by the constitution.
-He criticized the high number of career politicians (Berufspolitiker), who "in general are neither expert nor dilettante, but generalists with particular knowledge only in political battle".
+He criticised the high number of career politicians (Berufspolitiker), who "in general are neither expert nor dilettante, but generalists with particular knowledge only in political battle".
 The immediate reactions toward this interview were mixed.
-Prominent party politicians such as Rainer Barzel and Johannes Rau criticized the remarks, as did Minister of Labour Norbert Blüm, who asked the president to show more respect towards the work done by party members.
+Prominent party politicians such as Rainer Barzel and Johannes Rau criticised the remarks, as did Minister of Labour Norbert Blüm, who asked the president to show more respect towards the work done by party members.
 Former chancellor Helmut Schmidt, on the other hand, conceded that Weizsäcker was "essentially right".
-While comments from politicians were mainly negative, a public poll conducted by the Wickert-Institut in June 1992 showed that 87.4 percent of the population agreed with the president.
+While comments from politicians were mainly negative, a public poll conducted by the Wickert-Institut in June 1992 showed that 87.4% of the population agreed with the president.
 Political commentators generally interpreted the remarks as a hidden attack on the incumbent chancellor Helmut Kohl, since Weizsäcker's relationship with his former patron had cooled over the years.
 In a column for the German newspaper Der Spiegel, chief-editor Rudolf Augstein criticized the president for his attack, writing: "You cannot have it both ways: on the one hand giving a right and seminal political incentive, but on the other hand insulting the governing class and its chief".